FoodchainStats/ukfsr-docs/README.md

 guide in Word and incorporate it into this site by periodically converting the Word doc into a Markdown md file using pandoc.
 The instructions for doing that are basically the same as in the web publishing section of this guide.
-Firstly, we convert the docx (make sure you have removed any track chenges from it first):
+Firstly, we convert the docx (make sure you have removed any track changes from it first):

 ```